 In our last article discussing the safety of the Salesforce data export feature, we determined that it is, in fact, safe to use.
 The “unsafe” part of it is what you decide to do with that data afterwards.
 A similar concept is true when it comes to Salesforce data loss.
 Salesforce, by nature, is very safe (it’s 2019).
 Your data is stored in the cloud and Salesforce has around a 99% uptime.
 It would be extremely rare for data loss to be the “fault” of Salesforce (although it has happened).

 But what about other types of data loss outside of it being Salesforce’s fault?
-Here we will discuss some of the top causes of Salesforce data loss.
+Here we will discuss some of the top causes of Salesforce data loss and why it’s important to have a Salesforce backup tool.
 These typically involve data manipulation on the company’s end!
 Every time you connect 3rd party apps to Salesforce, you open up your Org to potential unwanted losses in data.

 Integration issues with 3rd party apps